 Bamboo was my other horticultural sob story in the Mile High City.
 The few varieties that survive there only do so with a level of special treatment and attention that would make Gwyneth Paltrow uneasy.
 You basically have to import a small section of China and freeze it in time in your backyard.
 You end up sinking more worry and maintenance into that tiny patch of land than your entire house and your water bill resembles the dancing waters of the Bellagio.

-So, I resigned myself to twelve summers of decorative grasses in the Mile High City until I unpacked a U-Haul in my first Oregon driveway.
+So, I resigned myself to twelve summers of decorative grasses until I unpacked a U-Haul in my first Oregon driveway.
 After stocking the fridge and getting internet installed, I looked for bamboo and blue hydrangeas, because gardener.

 Long story short, I learned you can grow any hydrangea from a cutting.
 A couple trips to the local cemetery after dark with a hand pruner and I was in business.
 Just kidding–it was the middle of the day.
 Being poor as dirt is ironic for a gardener but it motivates one’s inner pirate.

 But with bamboo, you can’t just roll up with a machete and some rooting powder, you must pilfer from the rhizomes….

 rhizome [rahy-zohm] noun An insidious, stronger-than-steel root that laughs at your puny shovel and tiny arms and turns all pruning efforts into Saw III.